marklogic-community/grove-cli/README.markdown

 Generates a new Grove project as a subdirectory of the current directory.
 The `new` command offers a choice among project templates.
 For now, it offers [React](https://project.marklogic.com/repo/projects/NACW/repos/grove-react-template/browse) and [Vue](https://project.marklogic.com/repo/users/gjosten/repos/grove-vue-template/browse) options.

-Use it by passing your new application name `my-app`.
+Use it by passing your new application name (for example, `my-app`).

-    grove new <my-app>
+    grove new my-app

 You can see options for this command by running: